-Hey everyone, this is a quick intro by Spencer.
+.Hey everyone, this is a quick intro by Spencer.
 This is a guest post from Neil Lassen discussing the possibility of starting a publishing company by creating books with little to no content.
-This was a new concept to me just a few months ago.
+These “no content books” were a new concept to me just a few months ago.
 But if you think about it, lots of journals or otherwise “blank page” type books exist.

 With that brief introduction, I'll let Neil take it away!